 I grew up in Beijing, China, at the end of the Chinese "Culture Revolution".
-My parents were both physicists working in the Chinese Academy of Science, by the western side of Beijing suburbs.
+My parents were both physicists working in the Chinese Academy of Science, by the western suburb of Beijing.
 This is the area surrounded by both royal gardens and ancient temples, mountains and forests, as well as well-known universities and academic institutions.
-Nowadays, it is home to tech companies and startups, as the silicon valley of the country.
+Nowadays, it is home to tech companies and startups - the intellectual center of China.

 2. Modernized and Westernized

 But all of these were thrown away in the recent history of China.
 As an attempt to defend herself against European colonization and western imperial power, the race towards industrialization and "modernization" was turned on since 1800's (the period of the last dynasty "Qing").
 Till even today, people were convinced and still believe that the reason why they were bullied and deprived was because of lack of technology and industrialization.
 In front of machines, guns and nuclear weapons, people were threatened and forced to abandon all the roots of their civilization, cultural traditions, replace them with imported ideology, values and beliefs, and social-economic structures.
-First there was communism, then there was capitalism, yet none of these was originated in the country but copied and pasted from the West.
+First there was the communism (which by the way came from the western thinking and was brutally copy-pasted from the Europe), then there was the capitalism (China is becoming even more capitalist than western Europe).

 3. Schools & Education